FrogHanabiiii/nodejs-k8s-demo/README.md

 # 🐳 Node.js App Deployment on Kubernetes (Minikube on AWS EC2)

 This project demonstrates deploying a simple Node.js application to a Kubernetes cluster (Minikube) running on a t3a.small EC2 instance (AWS).
-It includes Dockerization, K8s deployment, NodePort exposure, and public access via `socat` port mapping.
+It includes Dockerization, K8s deployment, NodePort exposure.

 ---